ljsinclair/featurebase-docs/docs/sql-guide/data-types/data-types-home.md

 Data types and constraints are used to define table columns when creating tables via SQL.

-{: .note}
-For ease of use, Constraint information is included with the relevant Data type reference.

 {% include page-toc.md %}

 ## Before you begin